rec/hardback/README.rst

 ``sequence`` is an 8-byte signed integer - a number that can be positive, negative or zero, and that fits into 8 bytes (or equivalently 16 hex digits).

-If the sequence is zero or negative, then it is a metadata block.
+If the sequence number is zero or negative, then it is a metadata block.

-The block with sequence zero always contains a JSON description of the original file with the fields ``filename``, ``timestamp``, ``size`` and ``sha256``.
+The block with sequence number zero always contains a JSON description of the original file with the fields ``filename``, ``timestamp``, ``size`` and ``sha256``.
 If the original filename is too long (which would be about 900 characters or so!), it is truncated from the left.

-Blocks with negative sequences are currently unspecified and reserved for future expansion or individuals to use.
-The first version of the software will only produce output with non-negative sequences.
+Blocks with negative sequence numbers are currently unspecified and reserved for future expansion or individuals to use.
+The first version of the software will only produce output with non-negative sequence numbers.

 If ``sequence`` is positive, it's the sequence number of a data block.
 This means that the first data block has ``sequence`` 1.